zachsnow/slinger/README.md

 does only a few things.

-* It binds two additional shortcuts: `Command + W`, to close the current channel, and `Command + P`, to start a call in the current channel).
+* It binds two additional shortcuts: `Command + W`, to close the current channel, and `Command + P`, to start a call in the current channel.
-* Creates a simple Javascript console that is running in the context of the Slack `WebView`.
+* It creates a simple Javascript console that is running in the context of the Slack `WebView`.

 ## Development